 McLaren performed a limited coastal study to investigate the wave action within the pier area.
 Due to the existing shallow depths found, McLaren expects the site to have low to moderate wave heights and negligible current influence closer to shore where wetland habitats are proposed.
 Wave attenuators can include breakwaters, sill, wooden planks between pilings of boardwalk, mussel reefs or coir logs.
 A combination of these to protect different areas across the site would be ideal and more fun.

-Take a 3D Walk Through of What Could Be in South Wetlands Park below!
 The next phase of this wetlands park is design, engineering and funding of the project.